Reservoir Engineering Applications of Advanced Data Analytics and Machine Learning Algorithms

 We reserve the right to substitute course instructors as necessary.

-Ashwin Venkatraman is currently Associate Professor of Petroleum and Geological Engineering at University of Oklahoma.
-He is also the Founder and CEO of Resermine Inc. an oil and gas tech startup that was awarded MOST PROMISING STARTUP at Offshore Technology Conference in Houston 2018.
+Ashwin Venkatraman is the Founder and CEO of Resermine Inc. an oil and gas tech startup that was awarded MOST PROMISING STARTUP at Offshore Technology Conference in Houston 2018.
 Resermine’s integrated subsurface analytics platform is currently being used to optimize field injection operations in Germany, Egypt, Mexico and India.